 Founded in 1996 and based in Portsmouth, New Hampshire, USA, GlobalSign is one of the more popular SSL Certificate Authority in the market.

-GlobalSign established themselves as a well-reputed identity service company by providing cloud-based PKI solutions to business who wants their website to have secure connections, conduct safe e-commerce transactions, and perfect content delivery to its users and customers.
+GlobalSign established themselves as a well-reputed identity service company by providing cloud-based PKI solutions to business that wants their website to have secure connections, conduct safe e-commerce transactions, and perfect content delivery to their users and customers.

 About GlobalSign SSL/TLD Solutions:

 - The same certificate to use for www.domain.com and domain.com